RobMUstc/Take-Home-Challenge/README.md

 ### Strengths and Weaknesses of Chosen Solution

-Strengths:
--
+Strengths of the chosen solution include:

+- Simplicity and effiency.
+Employing supervised learning using a Random Forest Classifier is interpretable and easily adjustable - ideal for a baseline solution.
+- Attempts to handle data imbalance and tracks overfitting.
+- Feature importance is easy to track.
+- Effective at capturing complex relationships between features.

+Weaknesses of the chosen solution include:

+- Predictions tend to bias majority grade classes.
+- Potential to become computationally expensive (particularly when hyperparameters are adjusted and features are recursively eliminated).
+- Nuanced language and complex linguistic features like negations and synonyms / similar phrases are not captured well.

 ## Concluding Remarks

-Given the time constraint, the model presented is a reasonable baseline solution
+Given the time constraint, the model presented is a reasonable baseline solution.